SpitchCoin/spitch-wallet-electron/README.md

 Resulting packages or installer can be found inside `dist/` directory.

 ### Porting for another coin
-Please see [this guide](docs/porting.md) if you want to adapt WalletShell to be use for your own TurtleCoin fork.
+Please see [this guide](docs/porting.md) if you want to adapt WalletShell to be use for your own SpitchCoin fork.

 ![WalletShell](docs/walletshell.png)